willeccles/libamio/README.md

 this avoids copying shared libs to an ARM target or having to compile it on there as well.

+The output from the build can be found in `libhwio/build/bin/lib`.

 ## Documentation

 If you have Doxygen installed, you can generate documentation using `make docs`